dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/th-components.md

 To create a custom Tag Helper Component:

-* Create a public class deriving from `TagHelperComponentTagHelper`.
+* Create a public class deriving from <xref:Microsoft.AspNetCore.Mvc.Razor.TagHelpers.TagHelperComponentTagHelper>.
-* Apply an `[HtmlTargetElement]` attribute to the class.
+* Apply an [[HtmlTargetElement]](xref:Microsoft.AspNetCore.Razor.TagHelpers.HtmlTargetElementAttribute) attribute to the class.
 Specify the name of the target HTML element.
-* *Optional*: Apply an `[EditorBrowsable(EditorBrowsableState.Never)]` attribute to the class to suppress the type's display in IntelliSense.
+* *Optional*: Apply an [[EditorBrowsable(EditorBrowsableState.Never)]](xref:System.ComponentModel.EditorBrowsableAttribute) attribute to the class to suppress the type's display in IntelliSense.

 The following code creates a custom Tag Helper Component that targets the `<address>` HTML element: